Before You Arrive

 • Food or snacks to have until you can purchase them from a dining hall or grocery store

-• A credit card that will work in the US, or around $250 USD in cash.
+• A credit card that will work in the US, or at least $250 USD in cash.
 This is to get you through the first few days until you can open a bank account.
+Note that bringing more than $10,000 in cash into the U.S. must be declared at the Port of Entry.

 If you will be living on-campus, please review the What to Bring page from Housing & Residential Education.